 Other reactions to milk aren’t the result of the allergy antibody.
 Your reaction to milk is slower than an IgE-mediated reaction.
 It may take up to 48 hours to develop.

 Milk is one of the most common triggers for a non-IgE reaction in babies.
 Most non-IgE food allergies, including milk, aren’t life-threatening.
 Reactions may include milk protein intolerance.

 Why did I suddenly become allergic to milk?

 Healthcare providers and medical researchers aren’t exactly sure why people suddenly develop a milk allergy.

 An allergic reaction to milk usually begins within minutes of ingestion.

 The severity of symptoms can vary between people.
 Mild symptoms may include:

 - Nausea or vomiting.

 - Abdominal pain.

-- Drop in blood pressure and loss of consciousness.
+- Drop in blood pressure (hypotension).